City-of-Helsinki/react-helsinki-headless-cms/README.md

 }
 ```

-3. Clean and Install: Delete the conflicting file: dependency from the root package.json and run yarn install from the monorepo root.
+3. Clean and Install: *If you have a conflicting dependency* in the root `package.json`, delete it and run yarn install from the monorepo root.

 ## Testing